My Claude Code Sandbox

 Figure 1: The claude-sandbox workflow.

-To limit the data the agent can access, claude-sandbox run launches Claude Code inside an Apple Container.
-Each container runs in its own lightweight VM using Virtualization.framework on Apple Silicon, so isolation happens at the VM boundary rather than through kernel namespaces.
+claude-sandbox uses Apple's Virtualization.framework.
+Each container runs in its own lightweight VM and isolation happens at the VM boundary rather than through kernel namespaces.
 The container mounts only the project directory I started it in.
 The agent has no path to any other file on my machine.
 I pick what to share by picking where to run the tool.

 Figure 2: Isolation layers at runtime.

-To limit the impact of arbitrary code, claude-sandbox configures Claude Code's Bash sandbox inside the container.
-With autoAllowBashIfSandboxed on, Bash commands run without approval prompts.
+Inside the container, claude-sandbox configures Claude Code's Bash sandbox.
+With autoAllowBashIfSandboxed on, most Bash commands run without approval prompts.
 The acceptEdits permission mode lets the agent write files freely within the mounted directory.
 Under the hood, bubblewrap restricts Bash commands to the mounted project directory and blocks network access to domains not on the allowlist.
 Every Bash command and its child processes inherit these restrictions, so if the agent goes off track, the damage stays contained.

-While the agent does its thing in the sandbox, the project directory is a bind mount, so changes appear on my host filesystem in real time.
+While the agent works in the sandbox, the project directory is a bind mount, so changes appear on my host filesystem in real time.
 I keep my own editor and git workflow.
-When the session ends, the container goes away, but the work remains in my git workspace to review, refine, and publish.
-This page was written in one such session.
+When the session ends, the container goes away, but the work remains in my git workspace to review and publish.